geek-cookbook/geek-cookbook/manuscript/recipes/autopirate/index.md

+---
-hero: AutoPirate - A fully-featured recipe to automate finding, downloading, and organising your media 📺 🎥 🎵 📖
+description: A fully-featured recipe to automate finding, downloading, and organising media
+---

 # AutoPirate